j-junckes/vbsky.app/README.md

 `https://vbsky.app/profile/userhandle/post/wowzerssomepostid`

 ## Screenshots
-Here's some examples of the final result we can generate!
+Here's some screenshots of what we can generate!

 ### Telegram
 ![Image embed in Telegram](meta/image_example_telegram.webp)